 Thanks, to writer Mariah Haas and People, for being fair and sticking to the facts and not name-calling.
 But since that’s what some have stooped to, let’s go there.

 I just happen to be out of the country on a missions trip of sorts right now.
 That makes me a missionary at the moment.
 So, let me give you a missionary’s position on sex.
 Here are three things you need to know about sex from my point of view.

 “Mr. Grey will see you now,” touts the posters and trailers leading up to what promises to be a block buster movie.
 I probably don’t need to tell you the name (unless you’ve been living under a rock).

 Maybe you’ve already decided you will not see it.
 But maybe you stopped by my blog post today because you are wondering.
 Let me tell you how I made my decision.

 I was introduced to this conversation by my husband.
 (Relax.
 It’s not like that!)
 He’d been hearing about it in the media buzz.
 One night he couldn’t take it anymore, and the conversation we had changed the way I responded to this whole tidal wave of erotica.

 Can spiritual women also be sexually satisfied?
 It’s a sad question to have to ask, but the incomplete manner in which the Church has answered sexual questions does mandate that we discuss it.

-As of last week, the sales of the Fifty Shades of Grey series has sold over 100,000,000 and the series has had a seat on the New York Times Best-seller list for 100 weeks straight.
+The sales of the Fifty Shades of Grey series has sold over 100,000,000 and the series has had a seat on the New York Times Best-seller list for 100 weeks straight.
+Now it will be a blockbuster in the movie theaters with Fandago presales setting records already.
 Let me be honest: the book has revived the sexual appetites of many women.
 But is that good?

 I’d like to suggest that it’s not so great and that the best way to a vibrant sex life might just to become an “official church lady!”